dzaima/chatlogs/README.md

 Usage: download, and either manually use the files in `logs/`, or open `site/index.html` for simple searching.

 Search: `a&b|c&d` will find all messages either containing both `a` and `b`, or `c` and `d`.
-Alternatively, prepending a space will match `a&b|c&d` exactly.
+Alternatively, prepending a space to the search string will match the following text exactly.

-You may want to change the first two lines of `main.js` to your own StackExchange/Matrix IDs, so that your messages could be colored differently.
+You may want to change the first two lines of `site/main.js` to your own StackExchange/Matrix IDs, so that your messages could be colored differently.

 ## Updating logs